Mestima/GM-Discord/README.md

 `Discord_AddAdmin id` > adds an new admin to GM-Discord.
 Where id it is the discord user id (right click to user and copy id in developer mode)

 `Discord_RemoveAdmin id` > removes an admin from GM-Discord.

+> Warning!
+All GM-Discord admins will be allowed to use ALL your ULX commands. !rcon, !ban, !unban etc.